jrnewton/udemy-css-complete-guide/NOTES.md

 # Positioning
 Applies to block and inline elements.

-How should the element be positioned?
+How should the element be positioned Aka __Position Context__
 * static (default)
 * absolute
 * relative
 * fixed
 * sticky

-Where should the element be placed relative to the position context?
+Where should the element be placed relative to the position context
 * top
 * right
 * bottom